 They assume that the internal network is quite secure.
 Why?
 Because everyone on the internal network is a trusted person.
 To a large extent, this is true as well.
 But what if an unhappy employee is there among the trusted people?
 What if a hacker gets access to an internal network?
 Since most important information is stored on the internal network, many unpleasant things can happen once someone with ill intent is inside.

-Since Work from Home (WFH) has become a routine, this issue has assumed great importance.
+Since Work from Home (WFH) has become routine, this issue has assumed great importance.
 Hackers can easily steal WFH credentials from unsuspecting non-tech-savvy employees.
 And once in, they can copy/manipulate crucial information before their unauthorized access is even noticed by the Cyber Security team.

-The question is how to prevent such incidents?
+The question is how to prevent such incidents.

 By ensuring that all internal network traffic is encrypted.
-All internal servers hosting browser-based applications like SAP, SAS, PeopleSoft, Payroll, HRMS, CRM, Service Desk management applications should have SSL/TLS certificates.
+All internal servers hosting browser-based applications like SAP, SAS, PeopleSoft, Payroll, HRMS, CRM, and Service Desk management applications should have SSL/TLS certificates.
 If done, all the internal network traffic is encrypted, making it difficult even for the most experienced hacker to steal information.

 If you are working from home on Office Servers using Virtual Private Networks (VPN) then it is recommended that network traffic is encrypted using SSL Certificates.
 If data on the Intranet networks applications is flowing in plain text (i.e., unencrypted), then any snooper can easily access confidential data using simple snooping tools.
-Also, it will allow hackers to view internal communication and other important information, such as usernames, passwords, confidential files, human resource data.
+Also, it will allow hackers to view internal communication and other important information, such as usernames, passwords, confidential files, and human resource data.

 Some people use Self-Signed Certificates to encrypt the data on the internal network.
 Let’s see what happens in such situations.

 Have you seen this Security Error on your internal network, and ignored it?